Winston0323/SignDataGenerator/README.md

 </p>

 - enter prefer number inside input field on right corner
-- use right click to change sign
+- use right click to randomly changing a sign, and use the drop down menu to choose manually
 - use drop down to change preset configurations, you can create your own inside `skybox generator_data/StreamingAsssets/config`
 - you can create your own sign inside  `skybox generator_data/StreamingAsssets/SignDictionary.txt`, each line inside this txt file represent a sign, and the order is:
   ```sh
   IDNumber Name Shape Width Height
   ```
 - All shapes are provided in [Examples](#examples)
-- After you add your line of sign, you can put a png image inside `skybox generator_data/StreamingAsssets/image`、
+- After you add your line of sign, you can put a png image inside `skybox generator_data/StreamingAsssets/image`
-- Adding # at the front will ask the reader to escape current line
+- Adding # at the front will ask the dictionary reader to escape current line

 ### Data Structure format: